vaughngit/aws-ts-cdk-ec2-windows/README.md

 # AWS CDK Typescript Windows EC2 project
-This AWS CDK project written in C# deploys a single Windows EC2 instance to the default VPC, with permission to integrate with AWS Systems Manager Session Manager and Fleet Manager remote desktop features.
+This AWS CDK project written in typescript deploys a single Windows EC2 instance to the default VPC, with permission to integrate with AWS Systems Manager Session Manager and Fleet Manager remote desktop features.
 A security group is created that blocks all inbound access over the network to the instance therefore terminal and console access can only be achieved via the AWS Systems Manager

 ## CDK prerequisites:
 #### 1)  AWS CLI - Installing or updating the latest version of the AWS CLI:  https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 #### 2) Configure the AWS CLI:  https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-environment
     aws configure